aa5hi5h/Sync-Mail/README.md

 ```

 3) After which Email will be shown to the users which come directly from the gmail account which user have used to logged in
+   emaple of the few of such pages have shown below-

   ![getMails](https://github.com/aa5hi5h/Sync-Mail/assets/156516764/117b9cb9-b3d3-4460-b890-d4de55731e84)